 Every parent dreams that their child will strive for the "brass ring"—a college education that kick-starts a career and a promising future.
 But these days, that dream is at risk of being tarnished by America's student-debt crisis.

-The average annual cost of a 4-year in-state public college, including tuition, fees, and room and board, is $21,950 for the 2019–2020 tuition year, and $48,870 per year for a 4-year private college, according to the College Board.1 Among the Class of 2019, 69% of college students took out student loans, and they graduated with an average individual debt of $29,900.2
+The average annual cost of a 4-year in-state public college, including tuition, fees, and room and board was $22,180 for the 2020-2021 tuition year, and $50,770 per year for a 4-year private college, according to the College Board.1 Among the Class of 2019, 69% of college students took out student loans, and they graduated with an average individual debt of $29,900.2